jaclyn-taroni/2025-mdibl-fair/setup/machine-learning/README.md

 Which does the following:

 1. Downloads PBTA data
-2. Subsets the PBTA data to the medulloblastoma data and performs transformation
+2. Performs transformation of PBTA data and outputs subsets of the data used for PLIER training and instruction material (i.e., medulloblastoma samples)
-3. Runs PLIER
+3. Runs PLIER on medulloblastoma samples

 The model that is output is available in the following location: